 The term "Crowded nest" (cluttered nest) was popularized by Kathleen Shaputi in her book "The Crowded Nest Syndrome : Surviving the Return of Adult Children".

 "The Cluttered Nest: The Living Arrangements of Young Canadian Adults" Monica Boyd and Edward T. Pryor - Canadian Journal of Sociology.

-1996, the percentages of young unmarried adults living with their parents were the highest
+to 1991, by 1996, the percentages of young unmarried adults living with their parents were

 Those parents who have seen their children mature and establish residences of their own are called empty nesters.